The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 Job Readiness Activities and Job Search Services - Counselors will work one on one with clients to help them find a job, prepare their application, and practice for the interview process.
 Work with a counselor to improve your interviewing skills, get help creating and editing a resume, and access a computer or phone bank to search for jobs.

 Financial Support Services - Some income qualified clients may be able to qualify for funds or grants to pay for childcare and expenses such as transportation while in a job training program.

-Occupational Skills Training is also funded by the Workforce Investment Act.
+Occupational Skills Training is also funded by the Workforce Innovation and Opportunity Act.
 This can provide people with a certificate or credential in one of over 800 training programs or unique skills sets.
 Improve your computer skills, learn new software products, prepare for an office or manufacturing job, and much more.

 Temporary Jobs - Some people may be placed with a local employer for on the job training.
 This will allow participants the ability to earn an income while they learn new job skills, gain experience, and build a relationship with a potential future employer.